Research governance is the process to ensure that research conducted is properly accounted for and governed.

 - Reporting and monitoring requirements

-Health Innovation, Investment and Research Office (HIIRO) is responsible for consultation, development and review of State-wide research ethics and research governance policies.
+Research Ethics and Governance is responsible for consultation, development and review of state-wide research ethics and research governance policies.

 Note: Having a HREC clearance letter does not allow you to commence a study on site.
 You will need an authorisation letter signed by the Health Service Chief Executive before you can commence research.